RedHatInsights/insights-host-inventory/README.md

   - insights_id: the insights_id of the host that was deleted
   - request_id: the request_id from the DELETE REST invocation that triggered the delete message

+### Patch Event
+Add something about the patch events on the event topic

 #### Testing API Calls

 It is necessary to pass an authentication header along on each call to the